Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 <img width="550" height="316" alt="image" src="https://github.com/user-attachments/assets/3aa7a095-3600-4319-ac70-8f2f00f948c0" />

-We could leverage AI Agents for that to optimize it with other million combinations for example.
+Leverage AI Agents for that to optimize it with other million combinations for example.

 ----------------------------------------